 Byron Caldwell Smith Book Awards

-Given biennially to an individual, residing or employed in Kansas, who has authored an outstanding book published within the two calendar years preceding the application deadline.
-One award for Fiction and one for Non-Fiction given each competition cycle.
+These awards are given biennially to one individual in each of three categories, residing or employed in Kansas, who has authored an outstanding book published within the two calendar years preceding the application deadline.
+One $750 award for fiction, one $750 award for non-fiction, and one $750 award for poetry is given each competition cycle.
+The recipients receive their awards at a public presentation and reception held at the Hall Center.

 The Byron Caldwell Smith Book Award was established at the bequest of Kate Stephens, a former University of Kansas student and one of the University's first women professors.
 As an undergraduate at the University of Kansas, Stephens learned to love the study of Greek language and literature from Professor Byron Caldwell Smith.
-In his name she established this award, given biennially to an individual who lives or is employed in Kansas, and who has authored an outstanding book published in the two calendar years preceding the year of the nomination deadline.
-Authors can choose to be considered in either the Fiction or Non-Fiction categories.
-One award per category is given each competition cycle, for a total of two awards.
+She established this award in his name.

 Self-nominations are allowed.
 Eligibility criteria are as follows: